micro/network/README.md

 ### High Level

-At the high level we're using the open source micro toolkit as the foundation for an overlay network on the internet and a platform for microservices.
+At the high level we're using the open source micro toolkit as the foundation for an overlay network on the internet and a platform for micro services.
 Each user runs a local node which provides access to the network, a runtime for running services, a local http api gateway and web browser.

 ![Architecture](images/arch1.jpg)